yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 * [Lightscape Creations](https://www.lightscapecreations.co.uk/blog/2019/10/the-perfect-viewing-distance)
   says to first "measure the diagonal of the [artwork] from bottom left corder to the top right corner".
-Then, the viewer should be at a distance eqaul to 1.5 to 2 times the diagonal.
+Then, the viewer should be at a distance equal to 1.5 to 2 times the diagonal.
 * [John Paul Caponigro](https://www.johnpaulcaponigro.com/blog/93/printing-ideal-viewing-distance/)
   also uses the diagonal in his calculation, but says that the viewer should be three times the diagonal away.